kelvinmozart/photo-organizer/README.md

 if __name__ == "__main__":
     source_folder      = "C:/Example/Photos"            # Path of the folder with photos
     destination_folder = "C:/Example/Photos organized"  # Organized folder path

+Example
+After running the script, your photos will be organized into folders like:

+Photos organized/
+├── 2023-01/
+│   ├── photo1.jpg
+│   └── photo2.jpg
+├── 2023-02/
+│   ├── photo3.jpg
+│   └── photo4.jpg